Employees with disability pay rates

 Employees who were assessed under this award during this period (17 October to 8 November) may need to check if this variation affects them.
 For more information please contact us.

 What are the changes?

-Employees eligible for a supported wage in accordance with Schedule D of the award will no longer be entitled to a minimum weekly payment.
+Employees eligible for a supported wage under Schedule D of the Supported Employment Award will no longer be entitled to a minimum weekly payment of $84.

 - the employee’s assessed work capacity, rounded to the nearest whole percentage, or

-Under the award, employees must also be paid at least 12.5% of the relevant minimum hourly pay rate for each hour worked during the trial period.
+If an employee is working a trial period while their capacity is being assessed, the employee must be paid at least 12.5% of the relevant minimum pay rate for their classification, for each hour worked within the trial period.

 For more information about pay when these changes don't apply, read When can a supported wage be paid?